-- Contact: David Burns Australia Tax Desk - Last updated: 23 November 2020
+- Contact: David Burns Australia Tax Desk - Last updated: 30 September 2020

 Overview Personal tax VAT, GST and trade Federal Government On 23 March 2020, Parliament passed approximately A\$86b in previously announced economic stimulus measures.
 Legislation was enacted on 24 March 2020.
 On 8 April 2020, Parliament passed the legislation for the A\$70b JobKeeper Payments wage subsidy scheme.
-Detailed rules with an Explanatory Statement were supplemented by further legislative instruments which provided for an alternate decline in turnover for certain entities and a narrow alternative decline in turnover test for Group Employer Entities.
+Detailed rules with an Explanatory Statement were supplemented by further legislative instruments which provided for an alternate decline in turnover test for Group Employer Entitles.
 On 21 July 2020, the Government announced that the JobKeeper Payments wage subsidy scheme would be extended until 28 March 2021.
 Detailed Rules with an Explanatory Statement were signed by the Treasurer on 15 September 2020.
-Legislative instruments relating to 1) alternative rules for determining when the higher rate applies to eligible employees (where the 28 day period ending before 1 March 2020 or 1 July 2020 is not a suitable reference period) and iii) timing of supplies being made for the purposes of the decline in turnover test, were released on 16 September 2020.
-Further rules were issued on 23 September 2020 or or July 2020 is not a suitable reference period) and iii) timing of supplies being made for the purposes of the decline in turnover test, were released on 16 September 2020.
-Further rules were issued on 23 September 2020 and iii) to the carlier alternative decline in turnover test, were released on 16 September 2020.
-Further rules were issued on 23 September 2020 and iii) 2019-20 and is estimated to be A\$184.5b in 2020-21.
-The Government reconciled its economic support which amounted to approx. A\$289b, equivalent to around 14.6% of GDP.
+Legislative instruments relating to 1) alternative rules for determining when the higher rate applies to eligible employees (where the 28 day period ending before 1 March 2020 or 1) July 2020 is not a suitable reference period for determining when the higher rate applies to eligible employees (where the 28 day period ending before 1 March 2020 or 1) July 2020 is not a suitable reference period and ii) timing of supplies being made for the purposes of the decline in turnover tests, where there is no appropriate relevant comparison period in 2019 (these are in the form of amendments to the earlier alternative tests).
+The Government reconciled its economic support which amounted to approx. A\$282b, equivalent to around 14.6% of GDP.
 The underlying cash deficit was \$85.3 billion in 2019-20 and is estimated to be A\$184.5b in 2020-21.
-The Government Review Board Foreign Investments into Australia (where the investor acquires a 20% ownership interest or increases a pre-existing ownership inter The Australian Taxation Office (ATO) has issued guidance for employees stranded in foreign countries.
-The Government brought forward personal tax cuts legislated for future periods as part of the Federal Budget on 6 October 2020.
+The Government Review Board The standard monetary screening thresholds under Australia's foreign investment regime have been reinstated with effect from 1 January 2021 (i.e., the temporary nil monetary screening thresholds introduced in response to COVID-19 will be lifted).
+State and territory governments Combined economic stimulus and support packages in excess of A\$12.5b.
+Victoria's measures address t The Australian Taxation Office (ATO) has issued guidance for employees stranded in foreign countries.
+The Government pulled forward personal tax cuts legislated for future periods as part of the Federal Budget on 6 October 2020.
 Temporary early release of superannuation amounts is permitted for individuals and sole traders directly impacted by COVID-19 enabling access up to A\$10k of their superannuation, on a tax-free basis in 2019-20, and up to a further A\$10k in 2020-21 with no tax imposed on withdrawals.
 Temporary reduction in superannuation minimum drawdown rates by 50% for the 2019-20 and 2020-21 income years permitting retirees to retain additional capital in superannuation funds which are subject to substantial tax concessions.
 Mainly administrative concessions relating to deferral of GST payments and acceleration of GST refunds: Refer to section below on ATO administrative concessions.
 Businesses must contact the ATO to obtain the concessions.